I spend a lot of time wiring AI coding tools together: VS Code, Copilot, Claude Code, Codex-style flows, local agents, and MCP servers.

 Coding agents already use a lot of context.

 They read files, inspect diffs, look at errors, review stack traces, and sometimes pull in project history.
-If you also make them carry every connected MCP tool definition on every request, the context gets noisy fast.
+If they also carry every connected MCP tool definition on every request, the context gets noisy fast.

 That can hurt: